 Trained speech pathologists, occupational therapists and early intervention or school teachers will be able to help you create a Social Story™ for your child’s toilet training.

 If your child will be going to the toilet at a friend’s home or somewhere else other than home, practise a new story for this situation with your child ahead of time.
-When the event actually happens, your child can use the story to help guide behaviour.
+When the event actually happens, your child can use the story to help guide her behaviour.

-When writing a Social Story™, use words and pictures that are appropriate for your child’s developmental level.
+When you’re writing a Social Story™, use words and pictures that are appropriate for your child’s developmental level.
 Suggest possible responses and behaviours, rather than making the story an exact ‘script’ to follow.

 Overcoming toilet training challenges for children with autism spectrum disorder

 Toilet training a child with autism spectrum disorder (ASD) can be more challenging than training a typically developing child.
 This is because children with ASD are often very attached to their routines and don’t like change.
 This might make it more challenging to go from nappies to the toilet.

 Try these tips to help your child make progress with toilet training: